wendijohanes/bounty-test/README.md

 # bounty-test
 It's Bounty Assesment Test

-You can look at the source: main.py
+For Coding Test, feel free look at main.py
-I developed API test using FastAPI
+I used FastAPI (Python Framework) for prototyping API

+For Query Test: